gitmag-group-admin/php-pdo/README.md

 In practice, you’ll use the `PDO::FETCH_KEY_PAIR` to fetch data for constructing a `<select>` element with data that comes from the database.

-For example, you can create a `<select>` element with the values are publisher id and texts are publisher names:
+For example, you can create a `<select>` element with the values are post id and texts are post names:
 ```php
 $pdo = require 'connect.php';